 Taking a closer look at AFMC's NAV performance, for the year to 30 September 2016, AFMC's managers say that outperformance was driven by both manager selection and asset allocation.
 AFMC's Vietnamese funds were strong performers (PXP Emerging Market Equity Fund, VinaCapital Vietnam Opportunity and Vietnam Holdings).
 Fondul Proprietatea of Romania was a notable detractor, which AFMC's managers attribute to its high energy exposure.
-Geographically, underweight exposures to Nigeria and Kuwait provided significant positive contributions as did overweight exposures to Pakistan, Vietnam and Romania.
-In terms of detractors, an underweight to Morocco were negative, as were discounts which generally widened (Pakistan Holdings and Africa Opportunity Fund being notable examples).
+Geographically, underweights exposures to Nigeria and Kuwait provided significant positive contributions as did overweights to Pakistan, Vietnam and Romania.
+In terms of detractors, an underweight exposure to Argentina, an off-index exposure to Saudi Arabia and an underweight to Morocco were negative, as were discounts which generally widened (Pakistan Holdings and Africa Opportunity Fund being notable examples).